15-Year-Old Killed In Ski Slope Accident Remembered as ‘Positive’ and ‘Adventurous’

 At his North Tahoe High school, classmates describe Lapp as well-known and well-liked.
 He had only moved to the school a year ago and was an avid skier on the Palisades Tahoe Big Mountain Competition Team.

 “Rest in peace, ski for Scotty,” one classmate said.
-“It makes you realize that’s how close, that’s how fast it could happen, it’s insane.”READ MORE: DA Filing Capital Crimes Charges Against Mikilo Rawls, Suspect In Emma Roark Murder
+“It makes you realize that’s how close, that’s how fast it could happen, it’s insane.”READ MORE: UC Davis Researchers Studying If Chlamydia Can Spread Through Air To Birds

 Ryder Schwartz skied on the same Palisades Tahoe ski team and recalls Lapp as a leader among his peers.